 Prepare the casserole up to the point of baking, cover with plastic wrap or aluminum foil, and refrigerate for up to 24 hours.
 When ready to bake, remove from the refrigerator while the oven preheats, add the cracker topping, and bake as directed, adding 5-10 minutes to account for the chilled temperature.

-Leftover casserole can be stored in an airtight container in the refrigerator for up to 3 days.
-For individual portions, divide into microwave-safe containers for quick lunches or dinners throughout the week.
+• Refrigerator Storage: Store leftover tuna mushroom casserole in an airtight container in the refrigerator for up to 3 days.

 Ingredients